Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ## Health Insurance Portability and Accountability Act (HIPAA)

-HIPAA came into force in 1996.
-It was designed to make health insurance coverage fairer for employees moving between jobs.
-It also sought to reduce the cost of health care by bringing in a more standardised process for financial transactions and admin.
-Through the “Privacy Rule” contained within the legislation, HIPAA also sets out requirements designed to protect sensitive personal health information (PHI).
-As well as setting out data governance procedures in areas such as billing and admin, this Rule sets out the right of patients to receive copies of PHI from organisations.
-It also stipulates the circumstances under which healthcare providers may disclose this information to third parties – and when express patient permission is needed for this.
+HIPAA is specifically designed for healthcare purposes in 1996 with the perspective of reducing the cost of health care by creating a standardised process for financial transactions and admin.
+HIPAA also sets out requirements intended to protect different types if sensitive personal health information (PHI) by implementation of data governance procedures.
+It also specifies the circumstances where healthcare providers may disclose this information to third parties with or without patients’ consent.

 ## The Personal Information Protection and Electronic Documents Act (PIPEDA)